reframejs/reframe/readme.md

  - **DOM-static React apps**
  <br/>
- Apps where the DOM is static and React is only used to render HTML on the server.
+ Apps where the DOM is static and React is only used to render HTML.
  No (or almost no) JavaScript is loaded in the browser.

  - **Every kind of React app**
  <br/>
- Pretty much all kinds of app can be created and Reframe generates a certain kind of app depending on how you configure your pages.
+ Pretty much all kinds of app can be created.
+ Reframe generates a certain type of app depending on how you configure your pages.
  For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
  So, creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.
- So, if all page configs have `htmlIsStatic: true`, then Reframe will generate a HTML-static React app.
- Also, an app can be a mix: Some pages can be HTML-static, some HTML-dynamic, some DOM-static, and some DOM-dynamic.
+ An app can be a mix: Some pages can be HTML-static, some HTML-dynamic, some DOM-static, and some DOM-dynamic.

 Reframe supports a high varitety of app types you can choose from by simply configurating your page configs.

-In the following we create a web app by creating a page by defining a page config `HelloPage`.
+In the following we create a web app by defining one page config `HelloPage`.

 ~~~js
 // ~/tmp/reframe-playground/pages/HelloPage.html.js